 If your PDF file can be suitably edited as a Word document, you can use a PDF to Word converter for instant conversion.
 Edit the converted file and then, you can use any free PDF writer to recreate a PDF file.
 If you have Open Office, you can use its export as PDF feature to create a PDF file from almost any printable document.

-Xodo PDF Reader & Editor is a free application that you can download on your Android based mobiles and tablets to write on, underline text and annotate PDF files and forms.
+Xodo PDF Reader & Editor is a free application that you can download on your Android based mobiles and tablets to have basic PDF editing features like writing on, underlining text on and annotating PDF files and forms.
+Xodo PDF Reader & Editor has a Windows version with similar features that you can install on your PC as well.

 Advanced PDF Editors (editing text, images etc.)